 Health room hours are 8am-3:30pm.
 All medication orders must be ﬁlled out and dated after July 1st, per Howard County Public School System policy.
-Please contact Lee Ann Pazulski, RN at email@example.com, or 410-313-5610 if you have any questions or new health concerns to discuss.
+Please contact Megan Seaman, RN at firstname.lastname@example.org, or 410-313-5610 if you have any questions or new health concerns to discuss.
 The fax # is 410-313-1286.

 IMPORTANT INFORMATION FOR CURRENT 6TH GRADE STUDENTS: The immunization requirements in Maryland have been updated to include 1 dose of Tdap (Tetanus, Diphtheria, Pertussis) and 1 dose of MCV4 (Meningitis) for students entering 7th grade.
 Again, this information is intended for students who are currently in 6th grade.
-Please do not wait to take care of this matter until your child is returning to school next September (2020) as a 7th grader.
+Please do not wait to take care of this matter until your child is returning to school next August 2022 as a 7th grader.
 If we DO NOT receive proof of immunization, your child will be excluded from school on the first day of 7th grade.
-Many students have already received these immunizations, but the Health Room may not have the updated immunization record.
-Please contact your child’s doctor and send/fax an updated copy of your child’s immunizations to the Health Room.
+Please discuss this requirement with your child's physician if you have additional questions.

 Students who become ill while at school must come to the health room to be evaluated.
 Please discuss with your student that he/she should not use his/her cell phone to call/text parents for pick-up during the school day.
 Students who feel ill should report directly to the health room and parents will be contacted, as needed, once students are seen by our nurse.